pepfar-datim/PLM-BundleMaker/README.md

 ## Constraints

-- Only json content is consumed and genarated; xml support can be easily added, by implementing XML parser use;
+- Only json content is consumed and generated; xml support can be easily added, by implementing XML parser use;
 - It is limited to STU4 of FHIR, and is not backwards compatible with STU3 and earlier.
 - While all FHIR resource types are selected, focus is only on a select demographic and clinical resources, and others have not been verified.
 Supported resource types are:
   - [Patient](https://www.hl7.org/fhir/patient.html)